schu34/Tuneweb/README.md

 Tuneweb
 =======
-An app for discovering new music
+An app for discovering new music.
+Still very much a work in progress.

 keys.json
 =========
-In order to get related artists from lastfm you'll need an api key.
+In order to get related artists from lastfm while developing you'll need an api key.
 You can grab one [here](http://www.last.fm/api/account/create) if you don't have one already.
 Then just create a file called keys.json in the root directory with the following format:

 ```
 {